 Additional note : One of the most common and unnecessary delays is the existence of clicks in audio files, in digital audio files they are rife, either from export/bounce problems or simply bad edits or sample ins/outs.
 Please alleviate this type of delay by listening to your actual bounced file (not the DAW session) in full on headphones before sending it. (you can make defects easier to hear on poor headphones by inserting a shelf eq at 2kHz + 6dB to emphasize clicks etc.)

 What equipment do you use ?

 In a nutshell, the best – PMC IB1S high end loudspeakers, MANLEY Massive Passive (hardware), Elysia – Class A analogue equalizer, HCL VariS (Vari mu compressor), Crane Song Solaris Quantum DAC, Benchmark DAC1- HDR, MYTEK ADC, Summit Audio DCL-200 valve compressor, Custom built Sontec inspired analogue mastering equalizer, Izotope RX Restoration.
-Ear selected plug in software from major manufacturers.
-Custom 120dB dynamic range ADDA conversion with audiophile grade electronics.
+Ear selected plug in software from major manufacturers, constantly updated and added to.
+120dB dynamic range AD conversion with audiophile grade electronics.
 As a word of advice use only online mastering studios that actually show their equipment ‘in situ’ in the studio.
 The room is very extensively treated with deep and copious bass trapping, absorption and diffusion.
 The result is a linear and detailed listening response and an environment where I have complete confidence in making sonic decisions.
 There are many dubious/inexperienced operations out there.
 Equipment and room is important, it relates to the engineers mastering philosophy and there is skill in choosing the best sounding hardware and software, it requires the same hearing acuity as does the job itself.

 What is your engineering background ?